 Add ingredients to a shaker.
 Add ice, shake until cold, then strain into a chilled cocktail glass.
 Garnish with a lemon twist.

 The interesting thing about this drink is how the lemon and Campari tend to “gang up” on the sweet Cointreau.
 When you take your first sip, the sweet orange hits your tongue strong and you suddenly fear you made a mistake.
 Then, the sugar seems to wash away as if transformed into a wonderful, dry finish.
 The gin is doing something in the background to make everything dance on your tongue, so a bold London Dry will work nicely.
 Before you know it, you are already swallowing your second confirmation sip, and well, it’s hard to put this drink down.
-In one version I tested which leaned toward heavier proportions of Campari and lemon juice, I found myself puckering with every sip.
+In one version we tested which leaned toward heavier proportions of Campari and lemon juice, we were puckering with every sip.
 The sour-bitter was overshadowing everything else.
-I have also seen folks swear by a 3:1:1:1 ratio, but I like how my version here tells a story as it leads you through each flavor.
+We have also seen folks swear by a 3:1:1:1 ratio, but like how this version here tells a story as it leads you through each flavor.